Where Chess and Life Collide

 Chess: More Art or Science?

 - Next, there are experiences, both emotional and aesthetic, that you can have while playing chess that you just can't have doing anything else.
-To make my first chess and music comparison, the experience of playing a serious (tournament) game of chess is akin to performing a solo with a musical instrument in concert.
+To make my first chess and music comparison, the experience of playing a serious (tournament) game of chess is akin to performing a solo with a musical instrument during a concert.
 There are very few experiences where you are completely on your own, where there's no time to discuss what's currently occurring, and where any observers may watch you perform without your knowing their opinions until it's all over (though perhaps there is the occasional uncontrolled grimace or sigh).

 - Apart from situational experiences, there are the aesthetic and artistic ones.
 There are patterns and puzzles and their solutions that can only be described as art and which can only come from the geometry and order created by an eight-by-eight board and the unique laws which govern chess pieces.
-I've had moments where I've been reminded of and have mentally pictured the typical kingside castling structure (no moves or combinations, just the structure), and I can genuinely say that I enjoyed it; I don't know why I enjoyed it, but I did, and I can still remember it five years later.

 Click here for a link to a series of videos entitled "Beauty and Entertainment" by GM Roman Dzindzichashvili, where amazing chess compositions and real-game positions are discussed, primarily for their aesthetic quality.